[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

-You can also send out different resources that would be useful to the new users.
+You can also send out different resources in the drip email templates that would be useful to the new users.
 It is a good idea to formulate a sequence of welcome email series to lay down a powerful foundation of drip email campaigns.

 2. Drip campaigns are well-aligned with the buyer’s journey.

 Drip campaigns form an indispensable part of the inbound marketing strategy.
-You can send out targeted emails according to the buyer’s journey and the level of purchase intent.
+You can set targeted drip email automation according to the buyer’s journey and the level of purchase intent.